Evil-Lyn: 2002 series

 Evil-Lyn returns for the 2002 relaunch of the Masters of the Universe toy line and cartoon series.
 While her portrayal in the new show is very much in keeping with the original series, her background is expanded in the new series.
-She is revealed to be the daughter of a mysterious sorcerer known only as The Faceless One, who lives in isolation amongst the ruins of Zalesia and is the guardian of a precious object called the Ram Stone.
-The Faceless One disapproves of his daughter's servitude of the evil forces and hopes that someday she will learn the error of her ways.
+She is revealed to be the daughter of a mysterious sorcerer known only as the Faceless One, who lives in isolation amongst the ruins of Zalesia and is the guardian of a precious object called the Ram Stone.
+The Faceless One disapproves of his daughter using her talent in the service of evil, particularly Skeletor's, although he hopes that someday she will learn the error of her ways.
 The episode "Lessons" indicates that she still feels a familial bond with her father when she returns the Ram Stone to him after it was used by Skeletor in an attempt to breach Castle Grayskull.

-The show's second season expands considerably on the theme of her disloyalty to Skeletor, as well as showcasing her origins.
+The show's second season expands considerably on the theme of her disloyalty to Skeletor.
 Unbeknownst to Skeletor, Evil-Lyn forms a secret alliance with Kobra Khan to free King Hiss and the Snake Men, whom she believes will grant her greater power than Skeletor.
 After the release of the Snake Men, Skeletor seeks to punish her by banishing her to the Forsaken Realm in the episode "The Price of Deceit".
-This episode features a flashback to the time she first met Skeletor when he was still in the form of Keldor.
-The young Evil-Lyn had managed to impress Keldor with her great knowledge and power, and played a part in saving his life.
+This episode features a flashback to the time she first met Skeletor when he was still Keldor.
+The young Evil-Lyn had managed to impress Keldor with her great skill and power, and played a part in saving his life.
 After his injury at the hands of King Randor, she took him to the altar of Hordak, who gave him new life by turning him into Skeletor.
 After the transformation, Skeletor became more and more twisted and evil, ending the love between him and Evil-Lyn and inspiring Evil-Lyn to overcome him rather than work alongside him.
 This episode also indicates that there are sparks of the good left within her as she considers defecting to the side of good after He-Man saves her life following a call for help from her father.

 Later, in the episode "The Power of Grayskull", Evil-Lyn learns that Skeletor promised to free Hordak from the dimension of Despondos in return for Hordak saving his life, but Skeletor chose instead to destroy Hordak's sanctuary, knowing that Hordak could easily destroy him.
 She, therefore, chooses to free Hordak by herself, in order to gain the power that she needs, and once again concocts a scheme behind Skeletor's back, allying with Count Marzo in the episode "History" to free Hordak from Despondos.
 Failing in her scheme, she vows to continue until she has freed Hordak.
 This plot was going to be expanded in the show's third season, but the cartoon was cancelled before any further episodes could be produced.